hexojs/site/source/docs/commands.md

 $ hexo --debug
 ```

-Displays verbose messages in terminal and logs to `debug.log`.
-If you encounter problems, try running Hexo in debug mode.
-Please [submit any errors to GitHub](https://github.com/hexojs/hexo/issues/new).
+Logs verbose messages to the terminal and to `debug.log`.
+Try this if you encounter any problems with Hexo.
+If you see errors, please [raise a GitHub issue](https://github.com/hexojs/hexo/issues/new).

 ### Silent mode